 Once you’ve opted for surgical cataract treatment and correction, your VEI ophthalmologist will help you choose the intraocular lens (IOL) implant that is right for you.
+You can watch informational videos about some of our premium lens options here.
 Through a brief outpatient procedure, your doctor will remove your cataract and replace it with a clear implant to restore your vision.
 Recovery is typically rapid, allowing you to resume normal activity within a week or less.

 What are Cataracts?